Toska

-A road connection from the village of Manger on Radøy island to the island of Toska was completed in 1989.
+A road connection from the village of Manger (on the island of Radøy) to the island of Toska was completed in 1989.
 The island is a popular holiday destination.
 Toska has about 40 inhabitants, mostly living in the village of Toska, also known as Vestevågen.

 There are still a few farmers left on the island, but most residents work in other professions, with many commuting to neighboring villages and even to the city of Bergen.